Deadknight/poor-mans-obd/README.md

 ESP32Cam reads data and sends it through usb to pi4.
 Companion app ocr image in pi4 and sends battery data to aa-proxy-rs.

+Place the esp32cam at top cover of steering wheel and point it to battery percentage.

 You have to enable
 "modprobe ch341" in init.d